-It also makes sense to look into the service’s jurisdiction.
+It’s also important to examine the service’s jurisdiction.
 All else being equal, services based in a country that is part of some major international espionage ring have greater privacy risks.
-Likewise companies based in countries that demand they log user activities also have greater privacy risks.
+Likewise, companies based in countries that demand they log user activities also have greater privacy risks.

 ExpressVPN background check

-Both of these products come from companies with very good backgrounds, have conducted third-party audits, and are based in privacy-friendly jurisdictions.
-We’ve got to call this category a tie.
+Both of these products come from companies with good overall backgrounds and are based in privacy-friendly jurisdictions.
+We can call this category a tie.

 Company background and jurisdiction winner: Tie

-Speeds and reliability are big factors that most people consider when selecting a VPN.
-After all, what’s more frustrating than a sluggish VPN that inhibits your day-to-day internet activities?
+Speeds and reliability are big factors to consider when selecting a VPN.
+After all, what’s more, frustrating than a sluggish VPN that inhibits your day-to-day internet activities?

 Note on VPN protocols for speed tests

-- ExpressVPN – While ExpressVPN does not support WireGuard, they have released the new Lightway protocol, which is similar to WireGuard with performance, but still not as fast.
+- ExpressVPN – While ExpressVPN does not support WireGuard, they have released the new Lightway protocol, which is similar to WireGuard in performance, but not quite as fast.
 We used the Lightway protocol for speed tests with ExpressVPN.

 North American servers